Chesapeake Energy And Energy Transfer Skirmish: Contract Rejection (OTCMKTS:CHKAQ)

 In the lead up to the filing, this raised fears, leading to a mad scramble to prepare.
 Cumulatively, Chesapeake Energy spends roughly one billion dollars per year on pipeline, transportation, and storage services.
 To be clear, not all of that is at risk.
 While many midstreams have exposure - Crestwood Equity Partners (CEQP), DCP Midstream (DCP), Williams Companies (WMB), Archrock (AROC), Kinder Morgan (KMI), Enbridge (ENB), Enable Midstream (ENBL), TC Energy (TRP), and many more both public and private - many of these contracts fall into several buckets where there is unlikely to be change.
 In some cases, Chesapeake Energy has no other shipping alternative and will likely remain committed to drilling in that area.
 In others, contracted rates are actually at or below market rates – why reject a good deal on firm transport capacity?
 Still, not all contracts fit in that positive bucket, and Energy Transfer found itself as the highest profile counterparty to Chesapeake in its docket filings.

 Several contracts with Energy Transfer were deemed “unnecessary and burdensome”.
 While some are small, such as the transportation service agreements (“TSAs”) with Energy Transfer Fuel, Oasis Pipeline, Houston Pipeline Company, and ETC Katy Pipeline (all various Energy Transfer subsidiaries), the highest profile target in the bankruptcy is Energy Transfer Company Tiger (“ETC Tiger”).
 ETC Tiger is a natural gas pipeline stretching from the Haynesville shale into Louisiana.
-As a pioneer of the Haynesville and often given credit for discovering the play in 2008, Chesapeake Energy was a foundational shipper on ETC Tiger when it was built in 2010, with Chesapeake signing up for nearly half of the 2,400 mcf/d of capacity.
+As a pioneer of the Haynesville and often given credit for discovering the play in 2008, Chesapeake Energy was a foundational shipper on ETC Tiger when it was built in 2010, with Chesapeake signing up for nearly half of the 2,400 mmcf/d of capacity.

 The two entered into a new uninterruptible service contract in April of 2016 which had some tweaks to rates (higher upfront costs with lower rates on the back end), with Energy Transfer locking down 500 mmcf/d of take or pay natural gas transport all the way through the end of 2030.